CodyTChau/CodyC_BlueStampPortfolio/index.md

 ![Headstone Image](CodyC.png)

+# Starter Project: Retro Arcade Console

+<iframe width="560" height="315" src="https://www.youtube.com/embed/MOtjQcMDxQQ?si=XrkvdSWTWXNjZnzv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+For my first milestone, I assembled a retro arcade console.
+Using a 2.8x3.8inch PCB as a base, I soldered on a 12 mm 5V passive buzzer, a 220uF 16V electric capacitor, a 4-pin 90 micro usb, a 8x8mm self-switch, a 3631AS digitron display, a STC8H3K64S2 IC chip, two 1088BS 8x8mm LED dot matrix modules, and a battery case to the PCB.
+Then, using a variety of colored caps and acrylic shells, I finalized my project.
+It functions by switching on the red power button and selecting the level at which to play using the left and right blue buttons.
+After then pressing the yellow button to confirm the level, it starts playing tetris.
+It plays a little tertris tune at the beginning and keeps score in the top right corner.
+Once finished, the power switch can be pushed again to turn it off.

+During my assembly, I struggled soldering on specific pieces.
+For example, the two wires connecting the battery pack to the PCB are very small and in close proximity not only to each other, but to other parts as well.
+So, while soldering on the wires, my soldering iron accidently touched the power switch and melted one of its corners.
+It still functions, but if I had soldered any longer, it may have permantly damaged and shut down the power switch.
+So next time, when I begin soldering my intensive project, the Hexapod, I will be more mindful of not only my surroundings, but the surrounds of my soldering iron.

 # Final Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**